Mozilla-Ocho/Memory-Cache-Hub/README.md

 To use Memory Cache:

-- Find the latest release for your platform (Windows, MacOS, or GNU/Linux) (in the section below).
+- Find the latest release for your platform (Windows, MacOS, or GNU/Linux).
 - Download the single-file executable or directory from the `Artifacts` section.
-(See the note below for more information.)
 - Run the executable.
-(On MacOS and Windows, you may need to enable settings to allow unsigned/unverified packages.)
-If you want to see debug output, it is best to run the executable on the command line as there is no native GUI.
+If you want to see streaming debug output, run the executable on the command line.
 - A new tab should open in your browser showing the Memory Cache GUI.
 - If the GUI does not open automatically, you can navigate to [http://localhost:4444](http://localhost:444) in your browser.